Unlike most other 1960's soundtrack

 channel, the vocals centered, and the backup vocals

-on the other 2-track stereo channel.
+on the other 2-Track stereo channel.
 This will

 leave an almost empty right channel, and a certain